 However, even for students who are still years away from graduating, having an internship boosts your resumes immensely.
 Having working experience in the industry that you are actually intending to work in once you graduate is a big plus for other employees.
 It shows not only that you are serious about the industry that you are intending to get into, but also that other companies in that industry are willing to hire you as an intern, which is a good sign that you should therefore be hired in a similar full-time role as well.

 In fact, this is why so many students are beginning to start interning as soon as possible, even if that means just after their freshman year of college, despite not having much significant experience.
-If you can land an internship after your freshman year, it makes it significantly easier to land your next one after your sophomore year, and so forth.
-And by the time you are actually ready to graduate and work full time, you end up with a dearth of quality internships under your belt, making you very attractive to potential employers.
+If you can land an internship after your freshman year, it makes it significantly easier to land your next one after your sophomore year, and so on and so forth (and don’t worry – there are plenty of ways to get yourself a quality internship after just one year of college).
+By the time you are actually ready to graduate and work full time, you will have a dearth of quality internships under your belt, making you very attractive to potential employers.
 I would even go so far as to say that if you land a quality internship after your freshman year of college, you are firmly in the driver’s seat for leaving college with a quality full-time offer.

 It all starts with that first internship.
 The sooner you get your first legit internship, the better off you will be.
 So while it may be nice to relax and unwind after your first year of college (or any year for that matter), in order to give you time to see your family and friends back home, you should definitely consider securing an internship instead, especially if you are confident in the degree in which you intend to major in.
 Doing so is almost always guaranteed to be a better use of your time in the long run.